-The objective of this work is to investigate the agreement of this simple model with different observations in telescopes, underground experiments and collider experiments with respect to DM.
-The relic density in this two-real-scalar extension has been computed and it has been shown that for a Dark Matter mass in the range of 0.5~GeV to 2~GeV and a mediator slightly heavier we can get the observed relic density.
-Also we have studied Dark Matter self interactions which may explain the observation of rather flat DM density profiles in cores of Dwarf Galaxies up to Galaxies of the size of our Milky Way.
-In the model considered here the interaction of DM with the mediator provides these self interactions quite naturally.
-Moreover, due to the nature of these interactions transmitted by the mediator, these self interactions automatically drop for larger relative velocities in Galaxy Clusters - in agreement with simulations of Galaxy formations.
+The objective of this study is to investigate the agreement of the simple light DM model with different observations in telescopes, underground experiments, and collider experiments with respect to DM.
+The relic density in this two-real-scalar extension has been computed, and it has been shown that, for a dark matter mass in the range of 0.5~GeV to 2~GeV and a mediator slightly heavier, we can get the observed relic density.
+Also we have studied dark matter self-interactions which may explain the observation of rather flat DM density profiles in cores of dwarf galaxies up to galaxies of the size of our Milky Way.
+In the model considered here the interaction of DM with the mediator provides these self-interactions quite naturally.
+Moreover, due to the Nature of these interactions transmitted by the mediator, these self-interactions automatically drop for larger relative velocities in galaxy Clusters -- in agreement with simulations of galaxy formations.